 At moment of these I feel SO Iranian.
 I feel proud and loved, I keep realizing that every person from Iran is so warm, charming and connected.
 It just feels different and special.
 I was always a Dutch girl who got adopted from Iran.
 That is different.

-And at the same time I am now reconnecting with my people and they are enlightning souls, the Iranians, the Persians have been here the longest and are we are the source of the world.
-We speak from soul to soul.
+And at the same time I am now reconnecting with my people and they are enlightning souls, the Iranians, they speak from soul to soul.
 Open, refined and humble.
 With great smiles.

 The Iranian history is so different from the Dutch history.
 Worlds apart.
 And yet I live in a Dutch one far away from Iran.
 Luckely for me Iranians are living all over the world.